-The foundation for the College of Public Health is formed by its’ mission, vision, and values.
-They are more than words; they are the principles, hopes and aspirations that guide decisions and actions.
-The College values its students, faculty and staff and in all of its actions attempts to build an environment where individuals succeed and thrive.
-The College takes great pride in the transparency associated with all College operations.
-The College believes in routine assessment/evaluation, and sees evaluation as part of continuous quality improvement, and not as criticism.
-Diversity of thought, and diversity among our students, staff and faculty, is woven into the fabric of the culture of the College.
-Since the creation (July 2004) of the College, these guiding principles have helped the University of Kentucky, College of Public Health make significant progress in achieving its academic, research and services goals/objectives.
+The College values its students highly and, in all its actions, strives to build an environment where students can succeed and thrive.
+It takes pride in a collegial community of faculty and staff who are encouraged and supported in their work to solve the pressing public health problems that plague the region and the nation.
+Diversity of thought and diversity among our students, staff and faculty, is woven into the fabric of the culture of the College.
+Since its creation in July of 2004, these guiding principles have helped the University of Kentucky College of Public Health make significant progress in achieving its academic, research and service goals and objectives.

-- The Master of Health Administration (MHA)
+- Master of Health Administration (MHA)

-- Doctor of Philosophy(PhD) in Gerontology
+- Doctor of Public Health (DrPH)